Amanita jacksonii

-Amanita jacksonii, also known as Jackson's slender amanita, American Slender Caesar, and Eastern Caesar's Amanita, is a North American species of fungus in the family Amanitaceae.
+Amanita jacksonii, also known as Jackson's slender amanita, American slender Caesar, and eastern Caesar's amanita, is a North American species of fungus in the family Amanitaceae.
 It is a reddish-orange colored mushroom species which can be identified by its yellow gills, large, white, sacklike volva.

-Taxonomy
+History

 It was given its current name in 1984 by Canadian mycologist René Pomerleau.
+The species was named in honor of Canadian watercolorist and mycological illustrator Henry A. C. Jackson.
+Both Pomerleau and Jackson were primarily active in Quebec, and first described the species from specimens found in that province.